 On its face, the mandatory chip reader probably sounds like an innocuous, if not somewhat positive regulation to enact.
-We use chip credit cards for tons of other purchases—why not make them the preferred payment method for public EV charging as well?
+We use chip credit cards for tons of other purchases—why not make them the preferred payment method for public EV charging stations as well?

-A couple of reasons, actually.
+There are a couple of reasons, actually.
 And they’re pretty big.

 1. Chip readers are expensive

 Let’s examine that added cost under a new lens.
-California has a goal of 250,000 charging stations by 2025.
+California has a goal of installing 250,000 charging stations by 2025.
 In order to meet that goal, a conservative estimate would require roughly 100,000 new public EV charging stations to be installed.
-And now, since each one of those stations costs an $3,000 more, there’s an extra $300 million added to the bill—money that could otherwise have been spent on putting in more EV stations.
+And now, since each one of those stations costs $3,000 more, there’s an extra $300 million added to the bill—money that could otherwise have been spent on installing more EV stations.
 Or solar panels.
 Or a wind farm.
 Or even much needed investment in wildfire protection.

 And it’s not just taxpayer money that would be used to cover that added cost.